BoysTownOrg/chapro/README.md

 Code Example

-The following sequence of function calls implement signal processing for a generic hearing aid:
+The following sequence of function calls implement signal processing for a generic hearing aid with wideband dynamic-range compression (AGC) and adaptive feedback cancelation (AFC):

+    cha_afc_input(cp, x, x, cs);
     cha_agc_input(cp, x, x, cs);
-    cha_firfb_analyze(cp, x, zz, cs);
+    cha_iirfb_analyze(cp, x, zz, cs);
     cha_agc_channel(cp, zz, zz, cs);
-    cha_firfb_synthesize(cp, zz, y, cs);
+    cha_iirfb_synthesize(cp, zz, y, cs);
     cha_agc_output(cp, y, y, cs);
+    cha_afc_output(cp, y, cs);

-In these function calls, cp is a pointer to a data structure, x is a pointer to the input stream, y is a pointer to the output stream, and zz is an intermediate buffer.
+In these function calls, cp is a pointer to a data structure, x is a pointer to the input stream, y is a pointer to the output stream, and zz is a muti-channel intermediate buffer.
+The two "afc" functions perform feedback management.
 The three "agc" functions perform compression.
-The two "firfb" perfrom frequency analysis and synthesis.
+The two "iirfb" perform frequency analysis and synthesis.

 Motivation